 Majors and Minors in Religion

-For the major, students are required to take 8 credits total in Religion, including the Religion Café Senior Symposium in the fall of the student's senior year.
+- For all majors, students are required to take 8 credits total in Religion, including the Religion Café Senior Symposium in the fall of the student's senior year.
 The Religion Café will be a one-credit seminar style course and will include a term essay assignment.
-Successful completion of the Religion Café will be the culminating requirement for the course major.
-Other than completing eight Religion credits, students who major in Religion are free to take a variety of courses of their own choice outside of the discipline, in consultation with their Religion departmental advisor.
+Successful completion of the Religion Café will be the culminating requirement for the course majors.

-To minor in Religion, students are required to complete only five credits in Religion.
+- To minor in Religion, students are required to complete five Religion credits.
 It is also strongly recommended (but not required) that minors enroll in the Religion Café Senior Symposium.
-See Online Catalog for more information.

 - RELG 003.
 The Bible: In the Beginning...